-- 1: In an ordered TCP stream, the ULPDU Length field in the current FPDU when FPDU has a valid CRC, can be used to identify the beginning of the next FPDU. - 2: For receivers that support out of order reception of FPDUs (see section 5.1 MPA Markers on page 20) a Marker can always be used to locate the beginning of an FPDU (in FPDUs with valid CRCs).
-Since the location of the Marker is known in the octet stream (sequence number space), the Marker can always be found. - 3: Having found an FPDU by means of a Marker, following contiguous FPDUs can be found by using the ULPDU Length fields (from FPDUs with valid CRCs) to establish the next FPDU boundary.
+- In an ordered TCP stream, the ULPDU Length field in the current 1: FPDU when FPDU has a valid CRC, can be used to identify the beginning of the next FPDU. - 2: For optimized MPA/TCP receivers that support out of order reception of FPDUs (see section 4.3 MPA Markers on page 14) a Marker can always be used to locate the beginning of an FPDU (in FPDUs with valid CRCs).
+Since the location of the Marker is known in the octet stream (sequence number space), the Marker can always be found. - 3: Having found an FPDU by means of a Marker, an optimized MPA/TCP receiver can find following contiguous FPDUs by using the ULPDU Length fields (from FPDUs with valid CRCs) to establish the next FPDU boundary.